Postal Service governors back Louis DeJoy, say they are ‘thrilled’ with his performance

-Others, including Senate Minority Leader Charles E. Schumer (N.Y.) and House Oversight Committee Chair Carolyn B. Maloney (N.Y.), on Monday called on the board of governors to suspend DeJoy pending an investigation by Maloney’s committee into claims that he reimbursed employees for campaign contributions they made to his preferred GOP politicians.
+Others, including Senate Minority Leader Charles E. Schumer (D-N.Y.) and House Oversight Committee Chair Carolyn B. Maloney (D-N.Y.), on Monday called on the board of governors to suspend DeJoy pending an investigation by Maloney’s committee into claims that he reimbursed employees for campaign contributions they made to his preferred GOP politicians.

 The move came a day after The Washington Post reported allegations that DeJoy and his aides urged employees at New Breed Logistics, his former North Carolina-based supply-chain logistics company, to write checks and attend fundraisers on behalf of Republican political candidates.
 Five people who worked for New Breed told The Post that DeJoy pressured them to contribute to DeJoy’s favored political causes and later reimbursed them with company bonuses, actions that would violate state and federal law.

 Between 2000 and 2014, 124 individuals who worked for the company together gave more than $1 million to federal and state GOP candidates.
-Many had not previously made political donations, and have not made any since leaving the company, public records show.
+Many had not previously made political donations and have not made any since leaving the company, public records show.
 During the same period, nine employees gave a combined $700 to Democrats.

-But members of the board, dominated 4-2 by Republican members appointed by President Trump, told The Post the body fully backs the postmaster general, who has held the job for 87 days.
+But members of the board, dominated 4 to 2 by Republican members appointed by President Trump, told The Post that the body fully backs the postmaster general, who has held the job for 87 days.

-“He has 100 percent board support,” Republican Governor William Zollars said in a phone interview.
+“He has 100 percent board support,” William Zollars, a Republican governor of the board, said in a phone interview.
 “From a logistics and operations standpoint, Louis DeJoy is as good as it gets.
-He has supports on both sides of the aisle."
+He has support on both sides of the aisle.”

-“This man is doing a tremendous job,” fellow Republican Governor John Barger said in testimony before the Senate Homeland Security and Governmental Affairs Committee on Wednesday afternoon.
+“This man is doing a tremendous job,” fellow Republican board member John Barger said in testimony before the Senate Homeland Security and Governmental Affairs Committee on Wednesday afternoon.

 The board’s chairman, Republican Robert M. Duncan, and two Democrats, Donald Lee Moak and Ron Bloom, did not respond to requests for comment.

 DeJoy raised his profile in national conservative politics as a major Republican financier in North Carolina.
-He and his wife Aldona Wos, Trump’s nominee for ambassador to Canada, were active fundraisers for former president George W. Bush.
-Wos served for two years as the U.S. ambassador to Estonia under Bush, and later served as North Carolina’s secretary of health and human services for GOP Gov. Pat McCrory, for whom Wos and DeJoy fundraised heavily.
-DeJoy was also a major backer of former New York mayor Rudolph Giuliani’s 2008 presidential bid.
+He and his wife, Aldona Wos, Trump’s nominee for U.S. ambassador to Canada, were active fundraisers for former president George W. Bush.
+Wos served for two years as the U.S. ambassador to Estonia under Bush and later served as North Carolina’s secretary of health and human services for Republican Gov. Pat McCrory, for whom Wos and DeJoy fundraised heavily.
+DeJoy was also a major backer of former New York mayor Rudolph W. Giuliani’s 2008 presidential bid.

-DeJoy has donated more than $2 million to Trump’s campaign and Republican causes since 2016.
+DeJoy has donated more than $2 million to the Trump campaign and Republican causes since 2016.

 Zollars said the board had no plans to discipline DeJoy over the allegations of illegal partisan fundraising.
 He said DeJoy told board members “that he feels like he has done nothing wrong.”